amoliu/funzo/docs/index.rst

-.. latte documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
+.. funzo documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to latte's documentation!
+Welcome to funzo's documentation!
 ======================================

-latte is a library for learning from demonstation with special focus on Inverse Reinforcement Learning (IRL) algorithms.
+funzo is a library for learning from demonstation with special focus on Inverse Reinforcement Learning (IRL) algorithms.

 .. toctree::
    :maxdepth: 2